Idaho: Ban on COVID-19 vaccines

 In October 2024, a health department in Idaho voted 4–3 to stop providing COVID-19 vaccines to residents in six counties.
 Opposite mainstream healthcare providers' and epidemiologists' pleas against the decision were more than 290 public comments, many of which called for an end to vaccine mandates or taxpayer funding of the vaccines, neither of which was happening in the district.

+Hantavirus

+In 2026, the irrigation system (irrigation canals) around Boise is causing rats from California to migrate into the state.
+There is an influx of rats in Idaho and there is a concern that the hantavirus could spread to the local population.
+There has been evidence of deer rats and other species of rats carrying the hantavirus in northern and central Idaho.

 Sports

 Central Idaho is home to one of North America's oldest ski resorts, Sun Valley, where the world's first chairlift was installed in 1936.
 Other noted outdoor sites include Hells Canyon, the Salmon River, and its embarkation point of Riggins.